chwoda1/cs1652-http-server/README.md

-So after more review this is actually super fucked up.
-Looks like we need to fill out his files instead...
+Apparently it doesn't matter if we don't fill out his files.
+Talked to him in office hours.
+We can probably just turn in all of this with a new makefile

 ## HTTP Client is Pretty much done
 	* For testing and shit ./http_client k demo.borland.com 80 /testsite/stadyn_largepagewithimages.html